tejeshreddy/fullstackopen/part0/README.md

     participant browser
     participant server

-    Note right of browser: The browser has a list of all notes from the server browser ->> browser: Add submitted element to notes and re-render the page with new note browser ->> server: POST https://studies.cs.helsinki.fi/exampleapp/new_note_spa
+    Note right of browser: The browser fetches a list of all notes from the server browser ->> browser: Add submitted element to notes and re-render the page with new note browser ->> server: POST https://studies.cs.helsinki.fi/exampleapp/new_note_spa
     activate server